MCP

 ISMIR 2024

-20th October, 2024.
-The International Society for Music Information Retrieval (ISMIR) Conference is taking place November 10–14 in San Francisco, and starting even sooner in its virtual form.
+10th November, 2024.
+The International Society for Music Information Retrieval (ISMIR) Conference is taking place November 10–14 in San Francisco.

 The lab has two papers at the conference this year: